Window Air Conditioner Costs – 2023 Price Guide

 Depending on your cooling needs, you might find that it makes more sense to buy a window air conditioner unit instead of kitting out your entire house with a new heating and cooling system.
 For example, you might have a system that runs perfectly well, but there is one room in the house that is always too warm.

-The Size of the Room
+Size of the Room

-The size of the room you’re installing the window air conditioner in contributes to the overall cost.
-This is because the size of the room influences the required BTU of the air conditioner.
-BTU, or British Thermal Unit, is a universal measurement of energy.
 The larger your room, the more BTUs you will need.
-For example, in a 10-foot by 10-foot (100 foot squared) room, you will need a 5,000 BTU window air conditioner.
+For example, in a 10-foot by 10-foot room (100 square foot), you will need a 5,000 BTU window air conditioner.
 To find the amount of BTUs your window air conditioner should have, you use the length and width of the room to calculate the necessary BTU output.

-The Size of the Unit
+Size of the Unit

 When you buy a window air conditioner, it’s important to get the size right.
 If you buy one that’s too overpowered, it will cost you unnecessary money to run and will also be less effective in terms of dehumidifying the room.

 This is because window air conditioners also dry the air, and one that is too big for the room will shut off more often because it has already performed its cooling job.
-Buying one that is too small is even worse, because you’ll have it running continuously to maintain comfort, and you’ll soon see this reflected in your utility bills.
+Buying one that is too small is even worse because you’ll have it running continuously to maintain comfort, and you’ll soon see this reflected in your utility bills.

 The bigger the unit (in terms of power, not size), the more expensive it is.